 What Are the Ideal Blood Sugar Levels for Weight Loss and Overall Health?

 Waking and post-meal glucose tend to get most of the attention, so we’ll start by mentioning how they can be helpful and levels considered normal.

+Understanding the ideal blood sugar levels for weight loss can also guide individuals on how waking glucose levels relate to weight management.
 Generally speaking, the ideal blood sugar level for a (fasted) healthy person in the morning after you wake is between 70-100 mg/dL (4.4-5.6 mmol/L).